badsko/schtock/README.md

-Live tracking stock price and sending alert to Telegram when the price is up or down.
+Scraper for tracking stock price and sending alert to Telegram when the price is up or down by a set amount.

 # Create a Telegram Bot With BotFather
 [https://core.telegram.org/bots](https://core.telegram.org/bots)